martius-lab/depRL/README.md

 You have to find your own reward function, of course.
 These files also require the installation of `myosuite==2.1.5`.

+We will release a tutorial on how to implement all cost terms from our natural walking [preprint](https://sites.google.com/view/naturalwalkingrl) in the near future.

 ## Experiments